 One of the things I love most about owning my own business is the community of fellow designers that are out there, whom I only know via the Internet, who are willing to share their expertise and lend a hand.
 As an added bonus I luckily also have a designer friend, Charissa, who lives close by and we have collaborated on a few different projects, most recently the Isola Bella Shop ecommerce website.
 When we’re not spending time increasing Starbucks’ bottom line, we’re helping each other out with everything from bits of code, design advice, to lifting each other up when we need it most.

-Charissa recently asked me about my pricing tables I have implemented on my WordPress, Blogspot and maintenance package pages.
+She recently asked me about my pricing tables I have implemented on some of my designs.
 After I sent her the code I was using she generously shared on her blog a DIY for all you other WordPress (Genesis) theme user people out there.

 And, what’s even better is I talked her into doing a guest post on my blog to share the knowledge…